shirosoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 111 hello: Adds execution permission to the owner, the group owner and the other users, to the file hello. chmod 753 hello: Sets the mode of the file hello to: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello: Sets the mode of the file hello the same as olleh’s mode. chmod -R 111 */: Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod 111 hello: Adds execution permission to the owner, the group owner and the other users, to the file hello. chmod 753 hello: Sets the mode of the file hello to: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello: Sets the mode of the file hello the same as olleh’s mode. chmod -R 111 * /: Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir: Creates a directory called my_dir with permissions 751 in the working directory.